 The computerized mini-reading could apply to anyone ("some of the obstacles that have stood in your way have remained simply because there’s no easy and ideal solution").
 It declares that a lucky "transit" of planets is coming your way, but you must pay $87 for a transit guide because only "Norah" knows when you should act to get your "wish."
 But it's smarter not to pay in the first place, because there is no "Norah."
 There is only a corporation that extracts money from anxious or ignorant people.

 No wonder, then, why Premiumastrology.com went belly up and Norahguide vanished.
-Premiumastrology.com does not deliver real astrology or readings, it never did, and karma's a b.
-Want to consult Norah?
+Premiumastrology.com does not deliver real astrology or readings, it never did, and karma's a b___.
+Want to consult a one-name "psychic" like Norah?
 You have been warned.